bbenligiray/api3-contracts/docs/contracts/hashregistry.md

 HashRegistry is used to enact governance decisions.
 Although this depends on the use-case, new decisions not being enacted is typically a security issue.
-Furthermore, in the case that there is a list of unregistered eligible hashes, anyone can register these whenever they want and possibly omitting some of them while doing so, which is again a security issue whose severity depends on the use-case.
+Furthermore, in the case that there is a list of unregistered eligible hashes, anyone can register these whenever they want and possibly by omitting some of them while doing so, which is again a security issue whose severity depends on the use-case.

 The universal recommendation that can be given here is to register any hash relating to your use-case as soon as possible.
-This can be done by making the registartion of the hashes be the responsibility of the signers (evidently, they were incentivized enough to sign) and non-signers (which may also have an interest in the registered hashes being up to date).
+This can be done by making the registration of the hashes be the responsibility of the signers (evidently, they were incentivized enough to sign) and non-signers (which may also have an interest in the registered hashes being up to date).
 Furthermore, one could devise a scheme that awards hash registrations and depend on third-parties to keep the registered hashes up to date.